Marshall Distel, Geography Major, Spanish and Community/International Development Minors

 In September she played the lead role in the Department of Theatre's production of the Pulitzer Prize-winning play How I Learned to Drive.
 She is currently applying to graduate school.

 Kevin Santamaria, Economics and Political Science Double Major

 Kevin Santamaria was born in Bogota, Columbia, and moved to Miami, Florida when he was six.
 During his first semester at UVM, Kevin was encouraged by English professor Elaine Harrington to further develop his writing skills during his Teacher-Advisor Program (TAP) course: Reading and Writing the News Media.
 Kevin also writes for the Vermont Cynic, UVM's student newspaper.

-After UVM, Kevin expects to attend graduate school in pursuit of a career in applied economics (econometrics) or international relations.
-He would like to work as a diplomat/ambassador or work for an international organization such as the UN, World Trade Organization, World Bank, etc. He might defer graduate school if he decides to join the Peace Corps.
+After UVM, Kevin expects to attend graduate school in pursuit of a career where he would help promote sustainable and ecological economics through his writing to help advocate for human rights.
+He might defer graduate school if he decides to join the Peace Corps.
 Kevin is the first one in his family to go to college and he hopes that by pursuing higher education, his little brothers will be inspired to chase their dreams, no matter where they take them along the way.